Taking down monuments to people who fought to defend slavery should not be controversial at all. Yet in the US today, it

-It’s time to take down monuments to those who fought in defence of slavery.
+It’s time to take down monuments to those who fought in defense of slavery.

 This should hardly be controversial, and yet somehow, in the US today, it is.

 The context for this discussion is an incident of shocking racist violence.
 In August, white supremacists converged in Charlottesville, Virginia for a “Unite the Right” rally.
 The event featured marchers wearing anti-Semitic insignias, flying the “Black Cross of Southern nationalism,” and chanting Nazi slogans.
 When anti-racists confronted them, a right-wing participant drove a car into a group of the counter-protesters, killing one and injuring 19 others.

 Donald Trump’s response to the tragedy—which was either astonishingly tone deaf or remarkably revealing, depending on how you look at it—provoked condemnation even from his fellow Republicans.
 Providing a full-throated disavowal of white supremacist groups proved too much for Trump.
 In the wake of the attack, he instead argued, “I think there is blame on both sides”—that is, both the racists and the people who condemned racism.
 He indicated that, although there were surely some bad apples in the neo-Nazi crowd, there were also some “very fine people.”

 Many cities throughout the southern US – including Charlottesville – still have monuments to confederate heroes of the American Civil War.
 In the wake of the violence, calls for these statues to come down have intensified.

 Webster’s dictionary defines a monument as “a lasting evidence, reminder, or example of someone or something notable or great.”
 Soft defenders of the Confederate monuments argue that the statues should remain because they depict an important aspect of the U.S. past; to remove them would be to erase history.
 “Unite the Right” participants, meanwhile, regard the immortalized figures as not merely notable but great, claiming them as emblems of white “heritage” that should be cherished.

 The racist defence of the monuments is abhorrent but honest.
 The more moderate excuses are simply disingenuous.